What is a Color Wheel Blog Banner

 What is the RGB Color Model

 We see colors only when they reflect in light.
 Objects don’t have their color.
 In fact, we see all the colors only because of the light waves.
-The additive or RGB color model works by mixing different wavelengths of light in the dark.
+The additive or RGB color model is similar to one of the types of color wheel that works by mixing different wavelengths of light in the dark.

 What are RGB Colors